African American, 20th century Cultural History, History of Death in America, American Popular Music, African American Religious History

 Her first book, Dancing in the Street: Motown and the Cultural Politics of Detroit (Harvard University Press, 1999), examines Motown and its relationship to the black community of Detroit and the civil rights movement.
 Rolling Stone magazine, in conjunction with BMI and New York University, awarded Dancing in the Street third prize in the 2000 Ralph Gleason Music Book Award competition for excellence in writing about popular music.
 Her second book, To Serve the Living: Funeral Directors and the African American Way of Death (The Belknap Press of Harvard University Press, 2010), explores the central role of funeral directors in African American life and was a finalist for Best Non-Fiction at the Library of Virginia’s 14th Annual Literary Awards.

 Professor Smith has done numerous interviews for National Public Radio, C-Span, and the BBC as well as public lectures at the Rock and Roll Hall of Fame, the Berklee College of Music, and the National Funeral Directors Association Annual Meeting.
-She has also contributed to various public history projects including the film Rachel Carson’s Silent Spring for the American Experience series on PBS, and the series, I’ll Make Me A World: African American Arts in the Twentieth Century, from Blackside Productions.
+She has also contributed to various public history projects including: Boss: The Black Experience in Business (PBS, 2019) and Hitsville: The Making of Motown (Showtime, 2019).

 "African American Religious Identities in the Twentieth Century,” The Oxford Handbook of Religion and Race in American History, Paul Harvey and Kathryn Gin Lum, Editors (Oxford University Press, March 2018).